Shellshock9001/Tjs-Nulls-OSCP-list-in-order-from-easy-medium-hard-insane-more-challenging-and-alphabetical/README.md

 <a href="#top">Back to top</a>

 # More Challenging
-Here is all the machines that are on Tj Null's List and on https://www.hackthebox.com/ that have been deemed as more challenging than the OSCP exam but considered to be great learning material.
+Here is a list of machines that are on Tj Null's List and on https://www.hackthebox.com/ that have been deemed as more challenging than the OSCP exam but considered to be great learning material.

 | More Challenging | Machine | Difficulty |
 | ------ | ------ | ------ |